 Alienware continues to raise the bar of what a gaming laptop can and should be.
 The latest addition to the family is the X17, a beautiful bruiser of a desktop replacement that’s only 0.8-inches thick.
 The ultra-premium system comes with all the fixings including an Intel Core i7 processor, Nvidia GeForce RTX 3080 GPU and dual SSDs.
 Need more?
 How’s a 17.3-inch, 4K display, powerful speakers and a Cherry MX keyboard sound?

 Of course, something this pretty and powerful is also seriously expensive at $3,679 ($2,199 starting), so it’s not for the faint of heart or small of bank account.
-But if you can afford it, the Alienware X17 is a hell of a powerhouse that easily makes its way onto our Best Gaming Laptop and Best Alienware laptop pages.
+But if you can afford it, the Alienware X17 is a hell of a powerhouse that easily makes its way onto our best 4K laptops, best video editing laptops, best workstation laptops, best gaming laptops and best Alienware laptops pages.

 Alienware X17 pricing and configurations

 Something this pretty and badass is going to cost a pretty penny.
 I spent my time blasting enraged cultists and entitled Visionaries on the $3,679 model of the Alienware X17 which has a 2.4-GHz Intel Core i7-11800H processor with 32GB of RAM, dual 1TB M.2 PCIe NVMe SSDs in RAID 0 configuration, an Intel UHD Graphics GPU, an Nvidia GeForce RTX 3080 with 16GB of VRAM and a 17.3-inch, 4K, 120Hz 4-millisecond display.